 Henry B. Herts, the architect of the Shubert, earned a reputation as one of New York's most skilled theater architects, first in partnership with Hugh Tallant and later practicing alone.
-For the Shubert he designed a Venetian-inspired facade, adorned with sgrafitto ornament, which is linked to that of the adjacent Booth theater and helps to set the character of Shubert Alley.
+The grand interior he designed for the Shubert Theater is a two-balcony auditorium adorned with handsome Renaissance-inspired plasterwork and an unusual series of painted panels of classical figures.

 As one of the pre-World War I theater buildings, the Shubert is among the oldest group of theaters surviving in New York.
 For three quarters of a century the Shubert Theater has served as home to countless numbers of the plays through which the Broadway theater has come to personify American theater.
 As such, it continues to help define the Broadway theater district, the largest and most famous concentration of legitimate stage theaters in the world.
-As one of the theaters in the Shubert Alley grouping (West 44th and 45th Streets, between Shubert Alley and Eighth Avenue), it contributes to the visual identity of the Broadway theater district's symbolic core.